iAdityaNarayanT/React-Basics/README.md

 🚫 Avoid updating state directly based on the current state, as it can lead to unpredictable results.

 🆗 When updating state without considering the current state, it is safe to pass the new value directly.

+## Guidelines for Using State

+With state, we view Ul as a reflection of data changing over time.
+We describe that reflection of data using `state, event handlers, and JSX.`

+📌 Create a new state variable for any data that a component should keep track of over time.

+📌 Use state when you want something in a component to be dynamic.

+📌 Update a component's state to change its appearance or displayed data.

+📌 Imagine a component's view as a reflection of state changing over time.

+📌 Avoid using state for variables that should not trigger a re-render.

+📌 Use regular variables defined with "const" for variables that do not need state.